-The entire portfolio of TICL’s Irish domiciled business will be transferred to the new company by means of an insurance business transfer under Part VII of the Financial Services and Markets Act 2000 (FSMA).
+The entire portfolio of TICL’s Irish domiciled business will be transferred to TIDAC by means of an insurance business transfer under Part VII of the Financial Services and Markets Act 2000 (FSMA).
 Full details of the legal process will be provided to policyholders.

-We anticipate this transfer will complete around the time that the UK is due to leave the EU (currently planned for March 2019).
+We anticipate this transfer will complete around the time that the UK is due to leave the EU.
 We will be contacting policyholders, claimants and other interested parties to provide them with details of the transfer and to let them know how they can raise any comments or queries.

-The multinational business currently written by TICL will be renewed by the new company as each policy expires.
+The multinational business currently written by TICL will be renewed by TIDAC as each policy expires.

 Why did Travelers choose Ireland for its EU business?

 Ireland is the natural choice for our EU insurance company.
 We have been present in the Irish insurance market for more than 20 years and have a well-developed appreciation of the local industry and the sophisticated regulatory environment.
-In addition, we have more than 50 experienced professionals currently based in Ireland who will support the new Irish company.
+In addition, we have more than 50 experienced professionals currently based in Ireland who will support TIDAC.

 Who will regulate the new company?

-The new company is incorporated in Ireland and operate from Travelers’ current premises in Dublin, TIDAC also has a branch in the UK.
+TIDAC is incorporated in Ireland and operate from Travelers’ current premises in Dublin, TIDAC also has a branch in the UK.
 The company is authorised and regulated by the Central Bank of Ireland (CBI), and the branch is authorised by the PRA.
-TIDAC is, therefore, able to cover risks located in Ireland and will be able to cover risks located in any EEA member state on a freedom of services basis.
+TIDAC is, therefore, able to cover risks located in UK, Ireland and will be able to cover risks located in any EEA member state on a freedom of services basis.

 The same teams in Ireland will continue to provide expert underwriting and claims services to our customers and brokers in Ireland.
 All contact details will remain the same.